awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-video-object-detection.md

   + To find the pre\-annotation Lambda ARN, refer to [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_HumanTaskConfig.html#sagemaker-Type-HumanTaskConfig-PreHumanTaskLambdaArn](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_HumanTaskConfig.html#sagemaker-Type-HumanTaskConfig-PreHumanTaskLambdaArn)\.
 Use the Region in which you are creating your labeling job to find the correct ARN that ends with `PRE-VideoObjectDetection`\.
   + To find the post\-annotation Lambda ARN, refer to [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_AnnotationConsolidationConfig.html#sagemaker-Type-AnnotationConsolidationConfig-AnnotationConsolidationLambdaArn](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_AnnotationConsolidationConfig.html#sagemaker-Type-AnnotationConsolidationConfig-AnnotationConsolidationLambdaArn)\.
 Use the Region in which you are creating your labeling job to find the correct ARN that ends with `ACS-VideoObjectDetection`\.
 + The number of workers specified in `NumberOfHumanWorkersPerDataObject` must be `1`\.
-+ Automated data labeling is not supported for 3D point cloud labeling jobs\.
++ Automated data labeling is not supported for video frame labeling jobs\.
 Do not specify values for parameters in `[LabelingJobAlgorithmsConfig](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html#sagemaker-CreateLabelingJob-request-LabelingJobAlgorithmsConfig)`\.
-+ 3D point cloud object tracking labeling jobs can take multiple hours to complete\.
++ Video frame object tracking labeling jobs can take multiple hours to complete\.
 You can specify a longer time limit for these labeling jobs in `TaskTimeLimitInSeconds` \(up to 7 days, or 604,800 seconds\)\.
-**Important**
-If you set your take time limit to be greater than 8 hours, you must set `MaxSessionDuration` for your IAM execution role to at least 8 hours\.
-To see how to update this value for your IAM role, see [Modifying a Role ](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_modify.html) in the IAM User Guide, choose your preferred method to modify the role, and then follow the steps in [Modifying a Role Maximum Session Duration](https://docs.aws.amazon.com/IAM/latest/UserGuide/roles-managingrole-editing-console.html#roles-modify_max-session-duration)\.

 The following is an example of an [AWS Python SDK \(Boto3\) request](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sagemaker.html#SageMaker.Client.create_labeling_job) to create a labeling job in the US East \(N\.
 Virginia\) Region\.